grammyjs/website/site/docs/guide/context.md

 2. you don't have access to `ctx.session` in your listeners.

 > Even though we'll use sessions as an example here, similar things apply for lots of other things.
-> In fact, most plugins will give you a context flavor that you need to use.
+> In fact, most plugins will give you a context flavour that you need to use.

-A context flavor is simply a small new type that defines the properties that should be added to the context type.
+A context flavour is simply a small new type that defines the properties that should be added to the context type.
-Let's look at an example for a flavor.
+Let's look at an example for a flavour.

 ```ts
 interface SessionFlavor<S> {